 However, this approach is not so sweet as it may sound because:

 - There are a lot of extra expenses, including taxes, health insurance, office rent.
 Your in-house team is on the payroll and you can’t just suspend the project if you run out of budget since your developers will find another job.

 - You can’t just fire full-time developers because they are protected by the government.

 - Sometimes you need to concentrate not on the development of your idea and the product itself, but on the human resources.
 Even if you don’t have the appropriate education and skills.

-The second strategy is to find developers for a startup who are working on a freelance basis.
+The second strategy is to find programmers for a startup who are working on a freelance basis.
 This approach is very popular these days due to globalization.
 You can just open an Upwork or any other similar platform, post your job ad, and receive a dozen applications from software developers located in different countries.
 This coin has two sides as well.

-- It is possible to hire a skilled professional at a low rate.
+- It is possible to hire a skilled programmer at a low rate.
 Developers outside the USA and Europe will cost you less, but their level is still pretty impressive.

 - You need to pay only for the finished part of the project, without covering any expenses like sick leaves, vacations, office rent, and so on.

-- Whenever you need it, you can change your team: fire a freelancer easily, and find developers for a startup to replace the one.
+- Whenever you need it, you can change your team: fire a freelancer easily, and find new developers for your startup to replace the one.

-- An NDA contract will help you to avoid main security issues.
+- An NDA contract will help you to avoid main security issues working with freelance developers.